olofer/wasmem/README.md

 ## TODO
 - keypress: 0,1,2,3.. for source type; arrows for moving source, +/- for change of PPW
 - Ricker wavelet pulse: repetition rate; line source
-- periodic, PEC, PMC, and ABC boundaries (dynamically selectable)
+- ABC boundaries (dynamically selectable PEC, Periodic, or basic ABC)
 - evaluate/visualize total EM field energy density; or at least Hx, Hy
 - speed up main rasterizer (how? floats?!)
 - have a little ruler in the image which shows the scale of the spatial domain